 PROFINET Device/Network Diagnostics

-PROFINET devices and network components incorporate diagnostic alarms and functionalities that enable real-time monitoring and reporting of network health.
+PROFINET Protocol devices and network components incorporate diagnostic alarms and functionalities that enable real-time monitoring and reporting of network health.
 This allows for proactive maintenance and rapid troubleshooting, minimizing downtime and ensuring optimal performance.

 PROFINET Device Classification - IO-Controllers, IO-Devices, and IO-Supervisor